-- Following the standards-based diocesan physical education course of study. - Providing physical education classes at a minimum of once per week for all students. - Incrementally increasing the time spent in physical education class as grade levels progress (minimum of 30 minutes/week). - Including recess (minimum of 20 minutes/day) in the schedule of every student.
+- Following the standards-based diocesan physical education course of study. - Providing physical education classes at a minimum of once per week for all students.
+Each grade level will have physical education for all trimesters. - Incrementally increasing the time spent in physical education class as grade levels progress (minimum of 30 minutes/week).
+Maintaining the time spent in physical education classes per grade level (minimum of 40 minutes/week per quarter). - Including recess (minimum of 20 minutes/day) in the schedule of every student.
 Recess will be outdoors whenever possible.
 All students will be encouraged to be active during this time.
 Teachers and recess monitors will serve as role models by being physically active alongside students whenever possible.
-Organized games as well as the opportunity to participate in Walking Club will be available during recess whether indoor or outdoor. - Posting open gym times for classroom teachers use by schedule in Teacher Share. - Understanding that recess will complement, not substitute, Physical education class - Not restricting recess as a disciplinary method. - Encouraging students to participate in school or community extracurricular programs outside of the school day. - Offering enrollment in diocesan athletic programs for students in grades 4 8. - Offering after-school programs (ALSO) at Saint Brigid that encourage physical activity, such as Jump Rope Club and Go Wolfhounds Go
+Organized games as well as the opportunity to participate in Walking Club (restarting in the 24/25 school year) will be available during recess whether indoor or outdoor.

+- Posting open gym times for classroom teachers to utilize for indoor recess. - Understanding that recess will complement, not substitute, Physical education class - Not restricting primary recess as a disciplinary method. - Encouraging students to participate in school or community extracurricular programs outside of the school day. - Offering enrollment in diocesan athletic programs for students in grades 4 8. - Offering after-school programs every trimester for free at Saint Brigid that encourage physical, mental and spiritual wellness.